 Implementing NAS Report Recommendations on Ecological Risk Assessment for Endangered and Threatened Species

-In 2011, the EPA and the Departments of Agriculture, Commerce and the Interior requested that the National Research Council of the National Academy of Science convene a committee of independent experts to examine topics pertaining to tools and approaches for assessing the effects of proposed FIFRA actions on endangered and threatened species and their critical habitats.
+In 2011, the EPA and the Departments of Agriculture, Commerce and the Interior requested that the National Research Council of the National Academy of Sciences (NAS) convene a committee of independent experts to examine topics pertaining to tools and approaches for assessing the effects of proposed Federal Insecticide, Fungicide and Rodenticide Act (FIFRA) actions on endangered and threatened species and their critical habitats.

-The NRC was asked to consider a range of issues, including:
+The National Research Council was asked to consider a range of issues, including:

 - considering sub-lethal, indirect and cumulative effects;